AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 wicked subsequent to his death as destined to suffer interminable torments?

-**Clement of Alexandria** is explicit in declaring that the Gospel was preached to all, both Jews and Gentiles, in Hades; --- that \"the sole cause of the Lord\'s descent to the underworld was to preach the gospel.\"[^151]
+Clement of Alexandria is explicit in declaring that the Gospel was preached to all, both Jews and Gentiles, in Hades; --- that \"the sole cause of the Lord\'s descent to the underworld was to preach the gospel.\"[^151]

-**Origen** says: \"Not only while Jesus was in the body did he win over not a few only...but when he became a soul, without the covering of the body, he dwelt among those souls (in Hades) which were without bodily covering, converting such of them as were fit for it.\"
+Origen says: \"Not only while Jesus was in the body did he win over not a few only...but when he became a soul, without the covering of the body, he dwelt among those souls (in Hades) which were without bodily covering, converting such of them as were fit for it.\"

+## The Gospel of Nicodemus.

 About a century after the death of John appeared the apocryphal *Gospel of Nicodemus*, valuable as setting forth current eschatology.
 It